-Education and the workplace E-learning in the Public Service Sector Qualitative To understand the experiences of NSG in implementation of elearning in the Public Service sector: Key informant interviews, Case study and desktop analysis A sample comprised of NSG: E-learning Chief Directorate.
-Collected data through Microsoft Teams virtual face to face interviews.
-April 2020 to March 2021.
-Analysis of skills demand and supply Emerging Technologies and its Implications for the Public Service Sector and Covid 19 effects.
-Qualitative To investigate the key emerging technological factors as well as the Covid-19 pandemic impacting on skills demand and supply in the Public Service Sector and implications thereof for skills development in the Public Service sector.
-Questionnaire, Desktop Review Online survey to all national and Provincial departments.
-Face to face interviews to be conducted with National departments and three provincial departments.16 government departments and legislatures.
-Primary data to be collected through online surveys, face-to-face and telephonic interviews with key informants from sampled departments.
-April 2020 to August 2020 Analysis of skills demand and supply Conducting the Training Needs Analysis (TNA) on Transversal skills in the Public Service Sector with selected departments Qualitative To investigate the Training needs and skills audits of the selected government departments in order to determine the training needs focusing on Transversal Skills.
-Questionnaires, Theory of Change Workshops, Desktop Review The study was a desktop review and face to face interviews with stakeholders that and in the HRD units and responsible for Training in the departments.
+Type of study Торіс Nature (Design) of the study Objectives of study Data collection tool Sample size and scope of the study List of data sources and data sets Time frame of the study efforts to navigate these complexities. interviews with key informants from sampled departments.
+Analysis of skills demand and supply Conducting the Training Needs Analysis (TNA) on Transversal skills in the Public Service Sector with selected departments Qualitative To investigate the Training needs and skills audits of the selected government departments in order to determine the training needs focusing on Transversal Skills.
+Questionnaires, Theory of Change Workshops, Desktop Review The study was a desktop review and 9 virtual interviews with stakeholders that are in the HRD units and responsible for Training in the departments.
 The analysis was based on the review of key legislation, policies in the Public Service.
 Training Plans, WSP/ATR and NSG data.
 April 2020 to March 2021.